 Oil the locking strip on the edge of the door or window at the very least annually (it’s best every 6 months).
 Here’s where all the bolts and other locking parts operate.
 Open the door or window and use the handle through full normal rotation up and down to work the oil into all the moving parts.
 If any of these parts have failed its likely best to call out your local locksmith for UPVC lock repairs.

-Important note about oils.
+Important note about oils (updated for 2026)

 2. A quick clean